 Another way to approach chat issues is the use of what is commonly called a whisper.
 If your team is small or other agents aren’t available for a group chat, whispers allow a manager to help an agent in real-time.
 Whispers, which are not found in all chat platforms, allow another user, usually a manager, to view a chat conversation between the agent and customer.

 Most importantly, it allows that person to send messages inline to the agent without being visible to the customer.
 Not only can this help solve an issue faster, but it can also be used as training for the agent.
 It also allows more experienced agents to “whisper” to another agent who is taking on a complex issue.
 This will reduce customer transferring and increase the likelihood they’ll be resolved during the first contact.

 7. Integrate With Other Tools to Maximize Service Functionality

-With the variety of free communication integrations available, it makes sense for a small business to employ tools that will make them more efficient and allow additional flexibility for their clients.
+With the variety of free communication integrations available, it makes sense for a small business to employ account management tools that will make them more efficient and allow additional flexibility for their clients.
 Fortunately, most live chat solutions provide integrations for many of the most popular third-party applications like Facebook Messenger, Slack, and Google Analytics.
 Take advantage of the integrations that make sense for your customers and your team.